christiaanb/SoOSiM/README.md

 Here we define a so-called type-class instance.
 At this moment you do not need to know what a type-class is, just that you need to define this instance if you want your component to be able to be used by the SoOSiM simulator.

+This instance must always contain the definitons for `State`, `Receive`, `Send`, `initState`, `componentName` and `componentBehaviour`.
+The `State` indicates the datatype representing the internal state of a module.
+The `Receive` indicates the datatype of messages that this component is expecting to receive.
+The `Send` indicates the datatype of messages this component will send as responses to invocation.
-This instance must always contain the definitons for `initState`, `componentName` and `componentBehaviour`, where `initState` is the minimal internal state of your component, `componentName` a function returning the globally unique name of your component, and `componentBehaviour` is the function defining the behaviour of your component.
+The `initState` function returns a minimal internal state of your component.
+The `componentName` is a function returning the globally unique name of your component.
+Finally `componentBehaviour` is a function returning the behaviour of your component.
 The behaviour of your component must always have the type:

 ```haskell